hugorodrigues/smart-function/README.md

 })
 ```

-This code workd but it misses the imaginary db functions.
+This code works but it misses the imaginary db functions.
 If you intend to run the code for tests you can add the following dummy alternative functions:

 ```js
 function db_getUserId(id){